Phoenix Theatre: BackstagePASS

 If this email does not display properly, please see our website phoenixtheatres.ca

-Walking through the halls of the Phoenix building, the Department of Theatre is missing some of the hustle and bustle of previous years.
-But behind the passing masked faces and closed doors sporting notes that say “In a Zoom meeting!” there’s evidence of ingenuity and a tight-knit community familiar to those who know how resilient theatre practitioners are.
+Walking through the halls of the Phoenix building, the Department of Theatre is missing some of the hustle and bustle of other years.
+But behind the passing masked faces and closed doors sporting notes that say “I’m in a Zoom class!” there’s the evidence of ingenuity and a tightknit community that’s familiar to those who know how resilient theatre practitioners are.

 While most classes at UVic have moved to online learning, the Department of Theatre has been given permission for many of our essential, experienced-based courses to return to the classroom under strict health and safety work plans.
 Other larger theatre courses are taking advantage of current technology to expand on usual classroom opportunities with national guests and new high-tech, virtual platforms.